CrossFit is EVERYWHERE these days.

 - You will want to buy all of the equipment – The more you do it, the more you’ll want to do it properly.
-This might not cost as much as an actual box, but it will cost.
+This might not cost as much as an actual box, but it will cost you.

-Even with all of these negatives, it could save you a few hundred bucks a month by not joining a gym, so I don’t blame you – just be smart about it.
+Even with all of these negatives, it could save you quite a bit of money each a month by not joining a gym, so I don’t blame you – just be smart about it.

-20 minute AMRAP (as many rounds as possible)
+Cindy is 20 minute AMRAP (“as many rounds as possible”):

-What this means is that you put 20 minutes on the clock and then, you do as many rounds as possible (AMRAP) of 5 pullups, 10 pushups, and 15 squats before the time runs out.
-There is no rest in between rounds – so as soon as you finish your 15 squats you start on the pullups again.
+What this means is that you put 20 minutes on the clock and then do as many rounds as possible (AMRAP) of 5 pullups, 10 pushups, and 15 squats before the time runs out.
+There is no scheduled rest in between rounds – as soon as you finish your 15 squats you start on the pull ups again.